lamelyan/blog-hugo/content/posts/document-vs-relational-database/index.md

 ### Document way

-Let's see how it's done using document database.
-Using document database, we store data as a document.
-Specifically we store it as json object.
-This allows us for flexibility to change our schema without creating additional tables or columns.
-Just add a new property to the json object.
+Let's see how it's done using a document database.
+With a document database, data is stored as a document, typically in the form of a JSON object.

 ![](update-user-structure-using-json-document.png)

+This approach provides flexibility, allowing us to modify our schema without the need to create additional tables or columns; we can simply add a new property to the JSON object.

 ## Eliminate Data Transformation

-One other goal of document database is to reduce data transformation.
-Let me demonstrate with example below.
+One other goal of a document database is to reduce data transformation.
+Let me demonstrate with the example below.

 ### Relational way

-Let's say we want to store a person's profile akin to LinkedIn.
+Suppose we wish to store a person's profile similar to that of LinkedIn.

 ![](user-profile.png)